trance1st/JSONP1.1-DEMO/Readme.md

 #### LAB

-In the source code you will find a separate package for each of the below exercise.
+In the source code you will find a separate package for each of the below exercises.

 Each pacakge contains
 * an example class who's name is ending with "Example"